306: Time of the Apes

 Get back to the Ponderosa and tell Hoss we’re in trouble, and get me some chicken-fried steak!

-Ponderosa was the name of the ranch on the TV show Bonanza.
-Eric “Hoss” Cartwright was the name of the character Dan Blocker played on the series, which aired from 1959-1973.
+The Ponderosa was the name of the ranch on the TV show Bonanza, which aired from 1959-1973.
+Eric “Hoss” Cartwright was the middle son of the ranch owner, who was played by Dan Blocker until his death in 1972.

 My name is Inigo Montoya.

-Inigo Montoya, played by Mandy Patinkin in the 1987 film The Princess Bride, endlessly rehearsed the speech he would recite to the six-fingered man who killed his father: “Hello.
+In the 1987 film The Princess Bride, Inigo Montoya endlessly recites the speech he will give to the man who killed his father, the six-fingered Count Rugen: “Hello.
 My name is Inigo Montoya.
 You killed my father.
 Prepare to die.”

-Valium is a tranquilizer that was widely prescribed during the 1970s.
-Its popularity waned after some patients began experiencing problems with addiction and others suffered significant side effects.
+Valium is a tranquilizer that was widely prescribed during the 1970s until some patients began experiencing problems with addiction and others suffered significant side effects.

 He’s waiting for Godo, I think.
 Godot.